-If you’re interested in overcoming the historically low interest rates, you could also consider holding your emergency fund in a short-term bond index fund.
-Those are low-risk investments that can generate a much greater return than you’ll get from a savings account.
+If we ever return to the historically low interest rates of the recent past, you could consider holding your emergency fund in a short-term bond index fund.
+Those are low-risk investments that can sometimes generate a greater return than you’ll get from a savings account.

-“That’s a strategy that I do myself, knowing that you’re earning effectively nearly zero in an online savings account [right now].
+“That’s a strategy that I do myself, knowing that you were earning effectively nearly zero in an online savings account [in 2021].
 I mean, just not much money at all,” Clark says.

 “You do have the chance, even in a short-term bond fund, that you could lose money.
 But it is a relatively low risk, low enough that it is the same strategy that I use.”

 Clark recommends Vanguard for short-term bond index funds because of their low-cost structure.
 He says that’s key to maximizing your return on a bond fund.

 Using Money Market Funds as a Tax Strategy

 As I mentioned, if you earn $10 or more in interest from a savings account, you must pay taxes on your earnings.

 Currently, 4% APY is a competitive interest rate for savings accounts.
 If you have $10,000 in a savings account, you’d earn $400 in interest in one year.
 That’s enough to require paying income taxes.

 If you’re a high earner with a lot of monthly expenses and a high tax bracket, you may want to consider a municipal money market fund, which is tax-free.

 “Because if you are a high-income earner, you could be paying federal tax as high as 37%,” Clark says.
 “And if you go in a municipal money market fund, you won’t be paying any of that federal tax on the money you have in that savings.
 And it’s available to you just as readily as the money you have in an online savings account or at a credit union.”